Jaiganesh235/Experiment--02-Implementation-of-combinational-logic-/README.md

 ![image](https://github.com/Jaiganesh235/Experiment--02-Implementation-of-combinational-logic-/assets/118657189/9a41696f-fece-4e17-bdf6-9f37a5a6e51a)

 ## RESULT:
-Thus the different digital IC’s are studied and the truth table for different logic gates are verified.
+Thus the given logic functions are implemented using and their operations are verified using Verilog programming.